RPCSX/rpcsx/.github/USAGE.md

 ## Creating a log

-### You can use this flag if you encountered a segfault for debugging purposes.
+### You can use this flag if you encountered a segfault for debugging purposes:

 ```sh
 --trace